zachwill/moment/README.md

 # Update your moment's time zone
 moment.date(datetime(2012, 12, 18)).locale('US/Central').done()

-# Alter the moment's datetime with a different locale
+# Alter the moment's UTC time zone to a different time zone
 moment.utcnow().timezone('US/Eastern').to_date()

-# Set and update your moment's time zone to a new locale.
-For instance,
+# Set and update your moment's time zone.
+For instance, I'm in SF
-# I'm in SF but want NYC's current time.
+# but want NYC's current time.
 moment.now().locale('US/Pacific').timezone('US/Eastern').done()

 # In order to manipulate time zones, a locale must always be set or